12th International Conference on Peace and Nonviolent Action

 Nonviolence (Ahimsa) : A Global Imperative of Sustainable Peace

-In such dismal scenario of decadence at all levels only a culture of ahimsa, love and tolerance can save the humankind from extinction.
+In such dismal scenario of decadence at all levels only a culture of ahimsa, love and tolerance can save humankind from extinction.
 Ahimsa does not mean mere abstinence from physical violence but it also means refraining from violence in thought and word.
 The seeds of violence or nonviolence first sprout in our mind so efforts should be made to nip the evil in the bud during childhood itself.
-We have to find out how educators can resist this trend towards nihilism, cynicysm and dictatorship.
+We have to find out how educators can resist this trend towards nihilism, cynicism and dictatorship.
 We affirm that nonviolence remains a key tool for universal peace and sustainable global civilization in which all can live in peace and non-harm with all others.
 It is possible only through both individual and collective efforts.
 As humanity transfers its unique capacity for intelligence into autonomous systems, a new moral frontier has emerged.
-In a world torn apart by strife, escalating wars, structural inequalities and environmental collapse Artificial Intelligence (AI) stands at a crossroads: it will either deepen our divisions or provide the tools to heal them.
+In a world torn apart by strife, escalating wars, structural inequalities, and environmental collapse, Artificial Intelligence (AI) stands at a crossroads: it will either deepen our divisions or provide the tools to heal them.

 The 12th ICPNA is more than a conference; it is a global inquiry into whether the ancient value of Ahimsa (Nonviolence) can guide the design of our future.
-We seek to evolve a roadmap for a civilization where both human and machine intelligence are consciously aligned with ethical restraint, compassion and reverence for all forms of life.
+We seek to evolve a roadmap for a civilization where both human and machine intelligence are consciously aligned with ethical restraint, compassion, and reverence for all forms of life.

 Call for Papers

 We invite proposals to speak on the sub-themes given below.
 There will be nine Plenary Sessions in all.
 The duration of each Plenary Session will be 1 hour and 45 minutes.
 There will be five speakers excluding the chairperson for each session.
-Only fifteen minutes will be given to each speaker however for publication the written paper may be longer.
+Only fifteen minutes will be given to each speaker; however, the written paper for publication may be longer.
 Thirty minutes are reserved for discussions.

-Plenary Sessions and their Sub-themes
+Plenary Sessions & their Sub-Themes

-Session 1 The Quest for a Nonviolent Future: Is a world without violence possible through the convergence of interfaith wisdom and technical ethics?
+Session 1: The Quest for a Nonviolent Future: Is a world without violence possible through the convergence of interfaith wisdom and technical ethics?

-Session 2 Race for Nuclear Arms in the Present Age.
-Is Nuclear Holocaust Looming Large?
+Session 2: Race for Nuclear Arms in the Present Age — Is Nuclear Holocaust Looming Large?

-Session 3 Building Cultures of Peace Through Education and Community Action
+Session 3: Building Cultures of Peace Through Education and Community Action

-Session 4 Interfaith Insights, Interreligious Understanding and Cooperation for a Nonviolent Future
+Session 4: Interfaith Insights, Interreligious Understanding and Cooperation for a Nonviolent Future

-Session 5 The Algorithmic Economy: Ecological implications of AI energy use and the pursuit of nonviolent lifestyles in a high-tech world.
+Session 5: The Algorithmic Economy: Ecological implications of AI energy use and the pursuit of nonviolent lifestyles in a high-tech world.

-Session 6 Seville Statement on Violence, Its Background and Conclusion that Both the Seeds of Violence and Nonviolence First Arise in Human Mind.
+Session 6: Seville Statement on Violence, Its Background and Conclusion that Both the Seeds of Violence and Nonviolence First Arise in Human Mind.
 Do you agree?

-Session 7 Essential Ingredients of Nonviolent Lifestyle: Can Nonviolence Lead to the Advent of a World Without Violence?
+Session 7: Essential Ingredients of Nonviolent Lifestyle: Can Nonviolence Lead to the Advent of a World Without Violence?

-Session 8 Anuvrat as Digital Antidote: Updating the vows of simple living and selfrestraint for social media and algorithmic consumption.
+Session 8: Anuvrat as Digital Antidote: Updating the vows of simple living and self-restraint for social media and algorithmic consumption.

-Session 9 Climate Crises and Ahimsa : Towards Ecological Non - Violence
+Session 9: Climate Crises and Ahimsa : Towards Ecological Nonviolence

 Suggested Topics for Workshops